energiavirasto/PDFService/Readme.md

 # PDFService

-A .NET 8 REST API for HTML-to-PDF conversion and PDF merging, built on [iText 7](https://github.com/itext/itext-dotnet).
+A containerized .NET 8 REST API for HTML-to-PDF conversion and PDF merging, built on [iText 7](https://github.com/itext/itext-dotnet).

+A fully stand alone containerized PDF/A creation and merging tool.

 ## License